blynkkk/blynkkk.github.io/BlynkServer.md

 ### App and sketch changes

-To connect Blynk App to your local server you need to set up a custom server during login.
-Set up IP address and PORT (should be 8443 by default)
+To connect Blynk App to your local server you need to tell the app which server to connect to.
+On the Log In screen set up an IP address and PORT (should be 8443 by default)

 <img src="images/login.png" style="width: 200px; height:360px"/>  <img src="images/custom.png" style="width: 200px; height:360px"/>